scottgary/LAPSforMac/README.md

 * secureToken is successfully enabled for the AD-user
 * Run `sysadminctl -secureTokenStatus ADUserHere` to confirm secureToken is ENABLED
 * A Jamf policy silently changes the local admin user's password in the background using the LAPS script
-* The AD-user either logs out to trigger a deferred FileVault enablement, but an error appears stating FileVault could not be enabled
+* The AD-user logs out to trigger a deferred FileVault enablement, but an error appears stating FileVault could not be enabled
 * Reboot and log in as the local admin user using the new LAPS password
 * Run `sysadminctl -secureTokenStatus LocalAdminUserHere` to confirm secureToken is ENABLED for the local admin
 * Run `sysadminctl -secureTokenStatus ADUserHere` and discover secureToken is DISABLED for the AD-user, despite "successfully" gaining a secureToken during the initial AD-user login